alf-tool/alf/README.md

 Let me know if some tests fail in your environment.
 I'm not sure to know the idiomatic way to use github with submodules when clones are involved.
-If you do know, feel free to contribute your first pull request for this README ;-)
+If you do know, feel free to contribute your first pull request on this README ;-)